 Attunement is not Fusion

 When my daughter young, I studied Family Systems Therapy.
-I finally understood that while my mom and I had a seemingly close relationship while I was growing up, I did not know where she ended and I began.
+I learned that while my mom and I had an extremely close relationship while I was growing up, there was no differentiation.
+I did not know where she ended and I began.

 My mother and I were emotionally enmeshed.
 I often changed myself to fit her moods.
 I noticed a similar pattern of fusion with my own daughter.
 Fusing (enmeshment) feels like leaving our own center of consciousness to more comfortably "get along" with another.